SeSodesa/tau-proof-theory-lecture-notes/README.md

 ## License

-See the file `LINCENSE.md`, located in the same directory as this file.
+See the file `LICENSE.txt`, located in the same directory as this file.
-If this `LICENSE.md` file is missing, all rights are reserved.
+If this `LICENSE.txt` file is missing, all rights are reserved.

 ## Contributing